-Saturday was very nice, we went for a drive on the Irish Loop.
-This locally famous route tours the Southeastern shore of the Avalon Peninsula, it passes lots of picturesque Irish settlements and offers great views of the Atlantic coast.
+Saturday was nice, so we went for a drive on the Irish Loop.
+This locally famous route tours the southeastern shore of the Avalon Peninsula, it passes lots of picturesque settlements and offers great views of the Atlantic coast.

-The Ferryland lighthouse was our initial destination, but because of the slippery road we had to stop at the Ferryland harbour, just a few kilometres shy of our goal.
-At this small harbour we saw a Harp Seal resting on the ice in the bay from about twenty metres away.
-It looked at us puzzled for a minute and when it saw no threat it silently surrendered to its slumber again:
+The Ferryland lighthouse was our initial destination, but because of the slippery road we stopped at the Ferryland harbour instead, just a few kilometres shy of our goal.
+At this small harbour we saw a harp seal resting on the ice in the bay from about 20 m away.
+It looked at us for a minute and when it saw no threat it silently surrendered to its slumber again:

-In the crystaline waters between us and the ice we noticed a small aquatic bird scouring the bottom for food, it resembled a tiny penguin in our eyes.
-We watched this routine for several minutes, it kept coming up for air right in front of us.
-The bird turned out to be a Dovekie, a very cute cousin of the Murre:
+In the crystal clear water before us we noticed a small seabird searching the bottom for food, to our eyes it kind of resembled a tiny penguin.
+We watched its routine for several minutes, it kept coming up for air right in front of us.
+After looking the bird up back home, we learned it was a dovekie, a very cute cousin of the murre:

-To put some icing on this fauna spotting cake, a Belted Kingfisher flew by and sat down in a tree on the other side of the harbour, where it enjoyed a commanding view of its future lunch below the surface.
+To put some icing on this wildlife-watching cake, a belted kingfisher flew by and sat down in a tree on the other side of the harbour, where it enjoyed a commanding view of its future lunch below the surface.

-Today we had another weather dump, it dropped 25 centimetres of snow on an already white island.
-Tomorrow I’ll try to hike up the Sugarloaf path near the Ocean Sciences Centre through what now must be in excess of 1 metre deep snow.
-I’ve got my fingers crossed and my overshoes ready 🙂
+Today we had another weather dump, it dropped 25 cm of snow on an already white island.
+Tomorrow I’ll try to hike up Sugarloaf Path near the Ocean Sciences Centre through what now must be in excess of 1 m deep snow.
+I’ve got my fingers crossed and my overshoes ready! 🙂